Salvatore Martinez: Alleanza del Rinnovamento nello Spirito Onlus

+Mons.
+Francesco Di Vincenzo

-Since 2000, he is the president of the foundation Institute of Human Promotion "Mons.
+Since 2000, he has been the president of the foundation Institute of Human Promotion "Mons.
 Francesco Di Vincenzo", a charitable organization (recognized by the Republic of Italy in 1995) and Ecclesiastical (recognized by the Diocese of Piazza Armerina in 1989) for the integration of social formations which are the basis of the dignity of the human person (Church, Family, Culture, Work).
 The Foundation has created the "Mario e Luigi Sturzo 'Polo of excellence of solidarity and human promotion'", at the Historical site of the Sturzo Brothers (now owned by the Diocese of Piazza Armerina), a social work for the redemption of prisoners, former prisoners and their families, as well as unaccompanied immigrant children.

 On the occasion of the centenary of "Appello ai liberi e forti" (Appeal to the free and strong) (18 January 2019), initiatives are planned to remember and celebrate the spiritual, human, cultural and political heritage of the thought of don Luigi Sturzo.
 In particular, an International Conference in Caltagirone, on April 12–14, to review the relevance of the 12 explanatory points of the Appeal.

+Lab.Ora

-Since April 2016, he is President of the Association "Laudato si" for the national project "Lab.Ora".
+Since April 2016, he has been the President of the Association "Laudato si" for the national project "Lab.Ora".
 A thousand youth for a leadership of service".
 The Initiative represents a response implementing the appeal of Pope Francis to Christians present at the V National Ecclesial Convention, of Florence 2015.
 It is an innovative and systemic, interdisciplinary format open to international developments and collaborations, which brings together an expert and representative group of lay-people, ecclesiastics and academics who have decided to get involved in a free and generous personal testimony at the service of young people who distinguish themselves in local communities, for the creation of a new generation of leaders and for their new social and political leadership in Italy, in a special way through innovation in giving value to local resources.

 As part of the initiatives promoted by the Association, on December 7, 2018, in Rome, at the Parco Tirreno Residence, a Conference was held on the subject "Physiology of a crisis.
 A systemic response".
-Numerous young adults participated, who had taken earlier taken part in the Lab.Ora schools held in Campania; Piedmont-Valle D'Aosta-Liguria; Sicily; and Emilia Romagna- Marche.
+Numerous young adults participated, who had earlier taken part in the Lab.Ora schools held in Campania; Piedmont-Valle D'Aosta-Liguria; Sicily; and Emilia Romagna- Marche.
 Authoritative speakers intervened with their contributions.

+China mission

 From September 22 to October 5, 2019, he was on mission to China, which included diplomatic meetings with local authorities, inter-religious dialogue and formation reserved for some ecclesial communities.
 In particular, at the invitation of the Venerable Shi Yong Xin, 30th Abbot of the Temple of Shaolin, a culture recognized in 2010 by UNESCO, as World Cultural Heritage.
 During the mission, at the suggestion of Bishop Sun Jigen, he coordinated the formation for priests, religious and laity in the Diocese of Handan, the main Center of study of the Christian faith for the whole of China.